Free for Clients (and Staff): A Guide to Dementia Care

 What’s in the guide

 Guide to Dementia Care offers a comprehensive view of the nonmedical aspects of the dementia care journey.
 It’s a general guide that walks the family caregiver through the day-to-day of caring for a loved one with dementia at home using a person-centered care approach.
-Many of the tips in this guide hold true for professional caregivers as well, making it a handy refresher for possible use in staff training.
 Topics include:

 • Coping with stigma